UBC-CIC/Research-Innovation-Knowledge-Graph/docs/ArchitectureDeepDive.md

 <strong>5.</strong> When an autheticated user interacts with the website queries will be sent to AWS appsync to get data to show on the website.

+<strong>6.</strong> All queries are first sent to AWS WAF.
+This helps prevent malicious users from getting data or breaking the website with DDOS attacks.

-<strong>6.</strong> This connection represents the user interacting with the knowledge graph website hosted on AWS amplify.
+<strong>7.</strong> This connection represents the user interacting with the knowledge graph website hosted on AWS amplify.

 ## Lambda Functions Deep Dive